portworx/px-docs/runc/index.md

 * TOC
 {:toc}

+## Why runC
+Running Portworx as a runC container eliminates any cyclical dependancies between a Docker container consuming storage from the Portworx container.
+It also enables you to run your Linux containers without a Docker daemon completely, while still getting all of the advantages of a Linux container and cloud native storage from Portworx.

 >**Note:**<br/>Running Portworx via OCI runC is still experimental.

 To install and configure PX to run directly with runC, please use the configuration steps described in this section.